vmware-archive/pop/doc/source/topics/basics.rst

 Bring in Configuration Data
 ===========================

-Since this is a full blown application, we should start with loading soem configuration options.
+Since this is a full blown application, we should start with loading some configuration options.
 When loading configuration options there is a problem, you want a config file, and cli options.
 But you also want to load the arguments in the right order, for instance you want